UCSD-ECEMAE-148/spring-2023-final-project-team-1/README.md

 - One solution would be to get an RPlidar or a similar lidar that is supported out of the box by Donkeycar

-- There is potential to rewrite our part to get quicker measurements.
+- There is potential to rewrite our LD06 part to get quicker measurements.

 ## If we had another week

-If we had more time, we would like to have the car stop at once it has returned.
-More importantly, we would also very much like to get the lidar working and avoiding obstacles.
+We would work more on getting the LD06 lidar to work with donkeycar, as we are pretty close to having it working besides from the issues with latency.

 ## Weekly Presentations
 [Project Proposal](https://docs.google.com/presentation/d/1qEtfq2pOg_nVsMLH8ufqDtqr5y_wK0nWoPhvqwehMsQ/edit?usp=sharing)